The

 28% of Farmers in Madagascar believe African Swine Fever Virus Can Affect Humans

-"Believing that ASF can affect humans, the farmers sell the meat although that is illegal in the country, according to a new study of farmers' behaviour."
+that is illegal in the country, according to a new study of farmers'

 "Almost three-quarters of farmers questioned said they have sold meat from pigs infected with African swine fever (ASF) despite the fact that the government has outlawed this practice."